offerzen/review-app-assets-buildpack/README.md

 Found that they are read from a tmp dir where each env var has it's own file. (eg `$HOSTNAME` would be in a file called `HOSTNAME`)

 ## The Solution
-Write our own env var files before they are read in.
+Write our own env var files before they are read in